-You naturally want your data center facility to offer optimal performance, minimizing waste and providing for cost-effective operations.
+You want your data center facility to offer optimal performance, minimizing waste and providing for cost-effective operations.
 Whether you operate a private data center focused on data security or your operation is designed to provide the access and scalability associated with cloud services.

-Issues like an aging infrastructure, an unsuitable location, or poor data center design, for example, can impede optimal performance goals.
+Issues like aging infrastructure, an unsuitable location, or poor data center design, for example, can impede optimal performance goals.

 Remaining competitive in the rapidly advancing data marketplace means operating an efficient data center that keeps pace with demands for cloud services, big data, and social computing.

 It can be difficult to keep up with changing technologies.
 But the right strategies can help you design datacenter facilities that allow for both efficiency and evolution.
-Here are a few ways in which you can optimize your datacenter for performance, versatility, and flexibility.
+Here are a few ways in which you can optimize your data center for performance, versatility, and flexibility.